 Fundraising During a Pandemic

-With social distancing needs in mind, here are nine suggestions for Fall fundraisers that will keep your group safe while raising the much-needed funds to keep you going.
+With social distancing needs in mind, here are some smart suggestions for spring fundraisers that will keep your group safe while raising the much-needed funds to keep you going.

 Services for Donations